stefan-hoeck/idris2-tutorial/src/Tutorial/Eq.md

 so we will need the version with arguments flipped.
-However, there is one more obstacle: We need to invoke `plusSuccRightSucc` with the length of `ys`, which is not given as an implicit function argument of `reverseOnto`.
+However, there is one more obstacle: We need to invoke `plusSuccRightSucc` with the length of `ys`, which is not given as an implicit function argument of `revOnto`.
 We therefore need to pattern match on `n` (the length of the second vector), in order to bind the length of the tail to a variable.
 Remember, that we are allowed to pattern match on an erased argument only if